 Purchase one on the internet if you choose, but you can get creative in fashioning one.
 While searching for an image, I saw people using bright orange road cones!
 One year we just used cardboard and threw it away when we were done.
 Now we have invested in a couple of steel killing cones.
 For the sake of efficiency, while the one bird bleeds out you can be working on the second bird.
 The birds seem to fit the nicest in a cone made for the purpose.

 Or something similar.
-Basically you need the propane powered burner with a large- I mean HUGE- stockpot for boiling the water to dip the birds in to release their feathers for plucking.
+Basically, you need the propane-powered burner with a large- I mean HUGE- stockpot for boiling the water to dip the birds in to release their feathers for plucking.
 The thermometer allows you to monitor the temperature of the water.
-Too cold and the feathers stay firmly affixed in the bird.
+Too cold and the feathers stay firmly affixed to the bird.
 Too warm and you cook the meat.

 I classify this among the necessities because while one could do this over their kitchen stove, I do not recommend dipping or plucking the bird in the house.
 The odor of the hot feathers is less than pleasant.

-A water source is easily achieved outside with a hose and is incredibly important while gutting the bird to keep the carcass and the work area cleaned.
+A water source is easily achieved outside with a hose and is incredibly important while gutting the bird to keep the carcass and the work area clean.